Home

 CIR® was created1 in 2006 to establish and maintain professional standards for the knowledge, skills, and abilities required to perform expert impairment evaluations using the Fifth or the Sixth Edition of the Guides.

 The Certified Impairment Rater® examination fee is $495.
+(IAIME members are provided with a significant discount; please contact IAIME for further information.)

 Who Should Be Certified?